Tranter 1879 Cylinder Stops vs. Locking Bolt Notches

 Quick Summary

-The Tranter 1879 uses a dual system for cylinder alignment: the locking bolt prevents rotation at rest, while the cylinder stop prevents over-travel during rotation, working with the hand mechanism to ensure precise positioning.
+The Tranter 1879 features a sophisticated dual mechanism for cylinder control: a locking bolt prevents rotation at rest, while a cylinder stop prevents over-travel during rotation.
+This system, working with the hand and recoil shield, ensures precise alignment, differentiating it from simpler revolver designs.

 Chapters